PW Major

 WR 3300 Cross-Cultural Communication (Cat II)

-WR 3400 Writing Narratives for IMGD (Cat II)
+WR 3450 Writing Characters for Interactive Media and Games (Cat II)

 WR 4111 Research Methods in Writing (Cat I)

-The 1 unit (3 courses) of electives must be coherently defined and approved by the review committee.
-Please refer to the undergraduate catalog for a list of courses, and/or discuss course options with the program director.
+The 1 unit (3 courses) of electives must be coherently defined and approved by the Program Review Committee.
+Please refer to the undergraduate catalog for a list of courses, and/or discuss course options with your PW advisor.
 Electives can double count elsewhere unless prohibited by another program.

 Major Qualifying Project